cellml/libcellml/docs/reference/sectionA_definitions.rst

    #.
 The following paragraph applies only to character information
-      items which are the direct child of an element information item in a :term:`CellML namespace`, or in the MathML namespace.
+      items which are the direct child of an element information item in a :ref:`CellML namespace<specA_cellml_namespace>`, or in the
+      :ref:`MathML namespace<specA_mathml_namespace>`.

-      Inserting or removing character information items that consist entirely of whitespace characters, changing the number of whitespace characters in such an information item, or changing the number of whitespace characters at the beginning or end of any character information item.
+      Inserting or removing character information items that consist entirely of :ref:`whitespace characters<specA_whitexpace_character>`,
+      changing the number of whitespace characters in such an information item, or changing the number of whitespace characters at the beginning or end of any character information item.

 Character information items
 ---------------------------

 #.
-An element information item in the :term:`CellML namespace` MUST NOT
+An element information item in the :ref:`CellML namespace<specA_cellml_namespace>`
-   contain any character information items, except for character information items which consist entirely of whitespace characters.
+   MUST NOT contain any character information items, except for character information items which consist entirely of whitespace characters.

 Use of namespaces
 -----------------

 #.
-Element information items in a CellML infoset MUST
+Element information items in a
-   belong to one of the following namespaces, unless explicitly indicated otherwise:
+   :ref:`CellML infoset<specA_cellml_infoset>` MUST belong to one of the following namespaces, unless explicitly indicated otherwise:

    #.
-The :term:`CellML namespace`
+The :ref:`CellML namespace<specA_cellml_namespace>`

    #.
-The MathML namespace
+The :ref:`MathML namespace<specA_mathml_namespace>`

 #.
 Attribute information items in a CellML element MUST NOT be prefixed with a
    namespace, unless explicitly indicated otherwise.